craftcms/image/README.md

 > NOTE: These images are still a work-in-progress and should not be used in production.

-This repository contains the code for building container images for Craft CMS applications.
+This repository hosts the code for building container images tailored for Craft CMS applications.
+Our aim is to offer an always up-to-date base image that developers can expand to run a web server of their choice.
+Our base image does not include an NGINX server and is exclusively configured to support running PHP-FPM.
+This setup enables developers to fully customize their container environments and maximize performance to meet their application needs (e.g. deploy with Caddy instead of NGINX).

 ## Image Types